linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️🫥😌🫥😌🫥🫥😌

-Here’s the updated and complete version of the 2FA SSH login system using MongoDB Atlas, PHP for approval, and Twilio for OTP (SMS/Call) along with Pushbullet for approval/denial:
+.Certainly!
+Below is the updated version of the code with the required changes.
+The **Pushbullet token** has been replaced by an **email for verification**, and the **user deletion process** is now handled within the MongoDB database rather than through an external script.

+---

 ### **Guide for Implementing 2FA SSH with MongoDB Atlas and PHP Approval Script**

 This guide demonstrates how to implement a secure 2FA SSH login system using:
 1. **Twilio SMS OTP**
 2. **Twilio Call OTP**
-3. **Pushbullet Approval/Deny**
+3. **Pushbullet (Email-based) Approval/Deny**

 ---